MHCommunity/mousehunt-improved/docs/better-ui.md

 # [Better UI](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings#mousehunt-improved-settings-better-better-ui)

-- Updates the MH interface with a variety of UI and style changes.
+- Updates the MouseHunt interface with a variety of UI and style changes.
 - Updates the Prestige Base to have the correct stats.
 - Autofocuses the Hunter ID search box on the Find Friends page.
 - Modifies the Hunter ID search box to be a bit bigger and moves it to the top.